mattes3/ddd-video-club/packages/event-types/README.md

 - Rental posts a MOVIE_RENTED event.
 - Pricing consumes it.
 - Pricing calculates the price and posts a MOVIE_RENTAL_PRICED event.
-- Accounting consumes the MOVIE_RENTAL_PRICED and creates an entry on the user's account.
+- Accounting consumes MOVIE_RENTAL_PRICED and creates an entry on the user's account.